 DINO

-Live table grid with guest details, allergen flags, and pre-order status visible before each party arrives.
+Live table grid with guest details, allergen flags, and pre-order status visible before each party walks in.

 Restaurant discovery, table booking, food pre-ordering, allergen flagging.